 It’s beautiful to see how the colors change from orange to beige and the sky gets bejeweled by hundreds of hot air balloons!
 This sight is magical enough to make anyone forget the real world.

 Cappadocia is stunning not just above the surface, but also beneath the ground.
 There are underground cities that were created many centuries ago and some of them are more than ten levels deep.
 And no, these were not just used as temporary places of shelter but people lived here permanently.
+Wow!

 It gets even stranger – more than 40 underground cities have been discovered in Cappadocia and some of them are connected to each other via tunnels.
 These were hidden for many years and one of the biggest was discovered in 2014.
 As per some archeologists, they were created in the 1200s BC.
 Whoa!

 I visited Derinkuyu underground city and I was shocked to see the remains of schools, chapels, stables, and storage cellars that were many levels beneath the ground.

-07 | Cappadocia Has Some Seriously Spectacular Viewpoints
+7) Cappadocia Has Some Seriously Spectacular Viewpoints

 In fact, the last one is so magical, that people actually come here for wedding shoots.
 I saw three newly married couples and I couldn’t help clicking them.

-08 | Cappadocia Looks Like THIS Under Snow
+8) Cappadocia Looks Like THIS Under Snow

-Cappadocia is not just a summer destination but it can be enjoyed through out the year.
+Cappadocia is not just a summer destination but it can be enjoyed throughout the year.
 It came to me as a surprise that it snows in Cappadocia in the winter.

 I visited Cappadocia in the summer months but I’d go back in a heartbeat to see how it looks under snow.
 I can’t decide if it looks more beautiful with or without snow.
 What do you think?
 Let me know in the comments.

-09 | There is a LOT to explore in Cappadocia
+9) There is a LOT to explore in Cappadocia

 Cappadocia is massive and even if you spend a week here, you will barely just touch the surface.
-There is a love valley (Zemi valley), red valley, rose valley, Ihlara valley, pigeon valley, and many other valleys.
+There is a Love Valley (Zemi Valley), Red Valley, Rose Valley, Ihlara Valley, Pigeon Valley, and many other valleys.